 The idea of continuous integration (CI) is that software development efforts are much easier to manage when test failures and other bugs can be identified closer to the time they were introduced into a complex system.
-As a consequence the differences between the working and the failing system are smaller and therefore easier to detect.
+As a consequence, the differences between the working and the failing system are smaller and therefore easier to detect.

-The terms continuous integration was coined by Martin Fowler and Kent Beck in their book Extreme Programming Explained published 1999.
-They introduced the idea of creating a system that continuously builds your software and executes any tests against it on a regular base as well, all in response to any changes of the source code.
+The terms continuous integration was coined by Martin Fowler and Kent Beck in their book Extreme Programming Explained published in 1999.
+They introduced the idea of creating a system that continuously builds your software and executes any tests against it on a regular basis as well, all in response to any changes of the source code.

 Nexus IQ Server can analyze the components used in your software development for security and license characteristics.
 When integrated with a continuous integration server it becomes a dynamic analysis performed on a regular basis occurring potentially with each build running on the server.